Sahouri Speaker Series: the Cyber Threat.

 Whenever we introduce a new technology, Echols said, we introduce a new threat.
 Therefore the definition of "cyber" and "cyber threat" shifts.
 Wearable devices, smart phones ("now powerful computers") all expose businesses to attack.
 He reviewed stories of phones being compromised and turned on remotely by third parties in order to eavesdrop on business meetings.
 Wherever you have a signal, he concluded, you have cyber.

 Gumtow pointed out that there's no cyber without information technology.
 Everything can be exploited.
 CyberPoint does a lot of security assessments, and they find issues at all levels, from nation-states to small businesses: they find poorly written websites, sites put onto single, third-party servers (along with thousands of other sites) without any particular attention paid to those servers' security.
 But in the end users remain the biggest threat—Gumtow guarantees that if you drop a malware-laden USB stick in a parking lot, someone's going to pick it up and plug it into their device (especially if the USB dongle is "cool-looking").
 Every time you click on that new thing, you face a threat.
 You're susceptible to spoofing in social media, and in email.

-What's happening to small businesses?
+What's happening to small businesses in cyberspace?

 Small and mid-sized businesses, Echols stressed, are under attack.
 You may not hear about the mom-and-pop store getting hacked, but it happens all the time, with devastating business consequences to the victim.
 He recommended that all businesses take a good look at the NIST cyber security risk framework and use it baseline their security.
 He recommended that business communities and others (from the chamber of commerce "to the pastors of twenty Baptist megachurches") look into forming the Information Sharing and Analysis Organizations (ISAOs) facilitated by the President's recent Executive Order.